microsoft/fluentui/packages/react-slider/MIGRATION.md

 # Slider Migration

 The Slider control is a thin wrapper around an `<input type="range"/>`.
-Additional elements like labels and rendered values will need to be explicitely rendered.
+Additional elements like labels and current value will need to be explicitly rendered.

 ## Migration from v8